Which Canadian student visa do I need?

 8. How long does it take to get a Canada study permit?

-Once you’ve submitted your application along with all the required documentation, it can take up to 90 days to process your application and issue your visa.
+Once you’ve submitted your application and all the required documentation, it can take up to 90 days to process your application and issue your visa.
 However, it often takes much less time than this.

 International students from China, India, Morocco, Pakistan, Philippines, Senegal, and Vietnam also have the option of using the “Student Direct Stream” to obtain a Canada study permit much more quickly - often in around 20 days.